-(about 22% of the area).
+Slovakia (about 78% of the area) and southern Poland (about 22% of the area).
 The mountain range is about 57 km long and about 18.9 km wide (Kondracki 1998).
 The Tatra Mountains represent the only part of the Carpathian Mountains that has a larger-scale rocky high alpine landscape.
 Despite their relatively small area of 785 km2, the mountains represent a remarkable landscape.

-The highest peaks of the Tatra Mountains are not located on the main ridge, but on the southern branches, i.e. Gerlachovský štít (2655 m a.s.l.) and Lomnický štít (2634 m a.s.l.) in the High Tatra Mountains, and Bystrá (2248 m a.s.l.) and Jakubiná (2194 m a.s.l.) in the Western Tatra Mountains.
+The highest peaks of the Tatra Mountains are not located on the main ridge, but on the southern branches, i.e. Gerlachovský štít (2655 m) and Lomnický štít (2634 m) in the High Tatra Mountains, and Bystrá (2248 m a .s. l.) and Jakubiná (2194 m a.sl.) in the Western Tatra Mountains.
 Gerlachovský štít and Lomnický štít are the highest peaks of the entire Carpathian Mountains, wherein the first one is the highest peak in the Baltic Sea drainage basin (Table 2.4).

 The geological structure of the Tatra Mountains is typical of mountains with alpine folding.
 They started to rise in lower Neogene.
 They are mainly formed by crystalline rocks (schist, paragneiss, migmatite) and granodiorite.
 Mesozoic rocks (dominated by limestone and dolomite) occur along the western, northern and eastern boundaries (Passendorfer 1983).
-Present relief was significantly influenced by the Pleistocene glaciation that left the U-shaped valleys, series of cirque basins and knife-edged arêtes, and glaciofluvial and fluvioglacial sediments (Lukniš 1973).
-During the Last Glacial Maximum the Tatra Mountains were covered by 55 valley and cirque glaciers, which occupied an area of 279.6 km2.
-The average thickness of ice amounted 88 m.
-There was an asymmetry of glaciation: the southern slopes were occupied by glaciers longer than on the northern slopes.
-It was caused by the asymmetry of topography: the southern facing valley heads were located at higher elevation compared to the northern facing

-Table 2.4.
+Present relief was significantly influenced by the Pleistocene glaciation that left the U-shaped valTable 2.4.
 Characteristics of the Tatra Mountains within the Baltic Sea drainage basin (Hess 1965, Kondracki 1998, Mapa...
 1970).

 Attribute Tatra Mountains

 Water divide Black Sea, Baltic Sea

-Area [km2] 785
+Area [km 2] 785

 Length [km] 57

 Width [km] up to 18.5

 Highest peak [m a.s.l.]
 2655 (Gerlachovský štít, Slovakia)

 Timberline [m a.s.l.]
 1550

 Glaciers no

 Perennial snow patches yes

 Permafrost no?